 Check out the full Slack brand guidelines

-Carrefour created a new brand identity with a rebranding exercise, so it starts its brand platform with its new objectives, beliefs, and new brand expression.
+Carrefour rebranded in 2010 and assumed a new brand identity, prompting it to refresh its brand platform with new objectives, beliefs, and expressions.

 Check out the Carrefour brand platform and brand kit.

 The Walmart brand platformstarts with the brand identity guidelines and principles, including its mission, strategies for success, initiatives, and design philosophy.